build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 ![Amazon Kendra answer result in spanish](images/fig_05.png "Fig 5.
 Amazon Kendra answer result in spanish.")<h4 align="center">Fig 5.
 Amazon Kendra answer result in spanish.</h4>

-## Part 4 - Create ENDPOINT to invoke Generative AI Large Language Models (LLMs) 🚀.
+## Part 4 - Create ENDPOINT to Invoke Generative AI Large Language Models (LLMs) 🚀

 In this part you are going to use a [Amazon SageMaker JumpStart](https://aws.amazon.com/sagemaker/jumpstart/), which provides pre-trained, open-source models for a wide range of problem types (as our problem to summarize) to help you get started with machine learning, and the best is you can also access a models using the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/overview.html#use-sagemaker-jumpstart-algorithms-with-pretrained-models).